decentraland/adr/docs/ADR-45-entities-v4.md

 We defined a list of changes to support the new validations

+- Entity versions will stop being used, instead the current V3 schema will remain.
+The schema will evolve in time and the entity signature timestamp will be used to run the validations and schema coercions.
+- As part of this developments, entities v1 and v2 will be migrated and redeployed as v3.
+Synchronization support for those entities will stop after the migration and the code will be safe to be deleted.
 - [Entity schemas][1] will be defined for all entity types and every deployment will be validated against them.
 - As there will be a transition period in the content server, when getting the deployments through lambdas we will need to transform any entity into a compliant format.
 Most probably that this change will only be needed for wearables names and descriptions.
 - Deployment size will be validated per pointer taking into account previous deployments and the final result and not just the current deployment files.
 This will prevent land owners to exceed the size limits as it happens today.